This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Do Kuru Shoes Help Plantar Fasciitis

-The KURUSOLE technology has made these one of the most popular woman’s shoes for plantar fasciitis.
+The KURUSOLE technology has made these one of the most popular types of shoes for plantar fasciitis.
 They were built with the purpose of alleviation foot pain and protecting your foot’s natural cushioning.

 Just from my own experience, I would say they do help with plantar fasciitis.
 I’d wear these shoes for the comfort factor alone but I also haven’t had any more issues with plantar fasciitis since I started wearing them three years ago.
 It could be the shoes, it could be luck, or it could be a combination of the two.
 Of course, I’m not an expert but that’s just my personal experience.